optiv/KnockKnock/README.md

  - Both modules will require the domain flag (-d) and the user input list (-i).
  - The tool does not require an output file as an option, and if not supplied, it will print to screen only.
  - The verbose mode will show A LOT of extra information, including users that are not valid.
  - The Teams option requires a bearer token.
-The script automatically removes the beginning and end portions to use only whats required.
+The script automatically parses the token to get whats needed for authentication.
+ - The LEGACY (-l) option shows users that still have SkypeID settings and will write it to a seperate file
+ - The STATUS (-s) option shows user teams availability, device, and OutOfOffice message, then writes it to a seperate file.

 ------------------------------------------------------------------------------------
 # How to get your Bearer token